NGH14/Advanced-Nghia/README.md

 # Advanced-Nghia
-This my application for advanced programming course in FGW 2021.
-About implement university system managemnet.
+This my application for advanced programming course in FGW 2021, about implement university system managemnet.